Back to Top

 View 90 student artworks juried by Steven Pearson of McDaniel College and selected from 300 artworks submitted by students.
 The works on display encompass the range of visual disciplines at AACC, including painting, drawing, photography, sculpture, ceramics, graphic and digital design, video and mixed media pieces.

 Pearson, the Joan Develin Coley chair in Creative Expressions and the Arts at McDaniel College, also chose nine pieces to enter AACC’s Student Art Collection.
-Pearson chose two photographs by Reed Talada; one is a cyanotype and the other a digital print entitled “Wash Away,” a closeup of a sudsy cleaning sponge with a miniature plastic figure perched aboard.
+Pearson chose two photographs by Reed Talada; one is a cyanotype and the other a digital print entitled “Wash Away,” a close-up of a sudsy cleaning sponge with a miniature plastic figure perched aboard.
 Joshua Able-Curter’s documentary style photograph “Street Dreams,” shot in downtown Baltimore, was also chosen.
 Christopher J. Pipkin’s cyanotype entering the Student Art Collection “Beware the Gibbon” contrasts beautifully with Talada’s cyanotype in its atmospheric effects.
 Other works entering the Student Collection include Mark Lindley’s pen and ink piece “Clowns and Geese;” Louise Wallendorf’s large-scale lithograph based on a sculpted Hellenic horse head in the Walters Museum collection; John Doran’s striking figural/abstract lithograph; and Sarah Evans’ pastoral color linocut “Summer II.”
 Pearson also chose Elaine Storm’s iridescently-glazed green ceramic piece “Raku Box."

 For information contact Chris Mona at cpmona@aacc.edu or 410-777-7028.